Morilli/bnk-extract-GUI/README.md

 # Building
 To build, I recommend using the msys/mingw toolchain.
+Build dependencies for the makefile-based build are `make`, `cmake` and `ninja`.
  A simple `make` call in the root directory should be enough to build the project.
 Alternatively, `cmake` can be used as normal as well.
 As this project uses the winapi, it can only be compiled on/for windows platforms.
 For releases, I'm using an additional `-mwindows` linker command to make the program run console-less (just the window).